By Jason Howells, Director EMEA, Baracuda MSP

 Knowledge is power.
 User behaviour can be your biggest weakness.
 Attackers today exploit “human networks” as much as computer networks.
 Don’t forget your remote workers – a significant part of most workforces live outside the corporate perimeter.
 Educate them on how to detect social engineering threats.
 Phishing attacks and spear phishing attacks continue to become more sophisticated and even savvy users fall victim to them daily.
 Continue to educate yourselves on how to identify phishing attempts and how protect your organisation from these threats.

 Simplicity is not the ultimate form of sophistication.
 Cyber threats are constantly evolving as attackers get access to and create more powerful and sophisticated exploits.
 It used to be that malware was generally mass delivered via emails that were – on the most part – poorly crafted, often with telltale signs that they weren’t from who they were claiming to be from.
 In response, most organisations now have some kind of protection in place to either prevent a click on malicious emails or restore from backup if a click occurs.
 But, cyber criminals’ approaches have evolved, and you need to evolve with them.
 Nowadays, the real danger comes in the form of highly targeted, heavily researched, compelling spear phishing attacks.
-They work because they’re believable: cyber criminals spend a huge amount of time making them look as realistic as possible and the results can be devastating.
+They work because they’re believable: cyber criminals spend a huge amount of time want to buy prednisone making them look as realistic as possible and the results can be devastating.
 You need to develop a more sophisticated approach to security in order to defend against these types of threats.

 More is more.
 Two factor authentication is now an industry standard, especially when it comes to administrator accounts that have even more access to valuable data.
 As highlighted by last years Deloitte attack, measures such as email encryption when exchanging confidential data as well as a layered approach is key to protecting your data.
 You should have a disaster recovery plan in place, solid backup, and solutions to help mitigate an attack.
 One of the best ways to protect yourself is with a next-generation firewall and an email security solution, which is more than just a spam filter.
 You want to secure every threat vector you can.
 Think of it this way: You wouldn’t just leave your house unlocked; if you do someone can easily get in.
 But if you lock your house the individual might move on to the next or at least have a more difficult time getting into yours.
 Using technical safeguards can help prevent exposure to a variety of attacks, so taking extra precautions, such as encryption, to secure users’ data is advised.